 While shopping for ingredients to use in your Italian-style pizza, maybe you came across refrigerated pepperoni sticks.
 And now you’re wondering if pepperoni needs to be refrigerated.

 Don’t worry.
-Today, we’ll be talking about how to tell if your pepperoni has gone bad, how to store pepperoni, as well as how long you can expect your pepperoni to last.
+Today, we’ll be talking about how to tell if your pepperoni has gone bad, how to store pepperoni, and how long you can expect your pepperoni to last.

 Want the answer and fast?
-Whatever type of pepperoni you have, you need to watch it for signs of rancidity (a bad small and a bitter taste).
+Whatever type of pepperoni you have, you need to watch for signs of rancidity (a bad smell and a bitter taste).
 Plus, the best rule of thumb is to eat your opened pepperoni within 5-7 days and store it in the refrigerator.

 How To Tell If Your Pepperoni Is Off?

 You can quickly check a few signs to find out if your pepperoni has gone bad or not.

 - Changes In Appearance: You can check for any changes in appearance.
 Any signs of slime or discolorations on the surface should be enough for you to toss the pepperoni in the trash.

 - Unusual Smells: You can check for any distinctive odor.
 If it smells putrid or rancid (rotten), then it’s time for you to chuck your pepperoni away.
 The rancid smell means the fats in your pepperoni have been oxidized by the air.

 - Slimy or Sticky: If your sausage feels sticky or slimy, then you will be wise to get rid of it.

 - Change in Taste: If all the signs above are okay, you can cut a pepperoni slice and give it a try.
 You can use it if it tastes good.
 Otherwise, chuck it away.